AbdulHoffmann/Git-Commands/README.md

 | `git branch -u <remote_name>/<branch_name>` | Set a tracking relationship for your current HEAD branch at any time. |

 + For tracking, there are three operations: **Pull from remote** and make a tracking relationship (`--track`), **Push to remote** creating a <remote>/<my_branch> remote branch (`push --set-upstream`), and simply **Setting a tracking relationship** between two branches (a local and a remote) (`branch --set-upstream`).
 [REFERENCE](https://www.git-tower.com/learn/git/faq/track-remote-upstream-branch/).
-+ `git fetch` is the command that tells your local git to retrieve the latest meta-data info from the original (yet doesn't do any file transferring.
-It's more like just checking to see if there are any changes available). `git pull` on the other hand does that AND brings (copy) those changes from the remote repository.

 > There's no difference between `<remote_name> <branch_name>` and `<remote_name>/<branch_name>`.